-Betterment vs. Wealthfront vs. Personal Capital: Investment Performance Conclusion
+Betterment vs. Wealthfront vs. Empower: Investment Performance Conclusion

 There’s no guarantee a different five-year period or the future returns will have the same results, so you’ll need to base your decision on who to invest with based on how the wealth managers work, their fees, and how you expect their investments to perform in the future.